Doc-Fai Wong Martial Arts Center Kid's & Teens Programs

 About

-Doc-Fai Wong Martial Arts Center Kid's & Teens Programs includes training in Choy Li Fut Kung Fu, Yang Style Tai Chi Chuan, Tai Chi, Chi Kung, and Traditional Chinese Lion Dancing.
-Classes include a group workout, partner interaction, and one-on-one time with the instructor for personal development.
-Students also have access to Tai Chi sword techniques and forms training, including the Tai Chi Shau Mei Hua Jian or Small Plum Blossom Sword form.
+Doc-Fai Wong Martial Arts Center Kid's & Teens Programs includes training in Choy Li Fut Kung Fu, Yang Style Tai Chi Chuan, and Traditional Chinese Lion Dancing.
+Students may also take part in Tai Chi sword training, including the Tai Chi Shau Mei Hua Jian (Small Plum Blossom Sword form), as well as group workouts, partner interaction, and one-on-one time with the instructor.

 • Schedule: Classes are held 6 days a week.